 Wendy Mitchell is Editor of Screen International and ScreenDaily.com, the global film business publications headquartered in London.
 Mitchell previously worked as staff news editor for Entertainment Weekly in New York and as Managing Editor at indieWIRE.
 She has also written about the entertainment business for The Wall Street Journal, The Guardian, Variety, Rolling Stone, the Dow Jones News Service, Time Out New York, Billboard, and the New York Daily News.

-Katherine Monk, a Vancouver-based movie journalist for Ex-Press.com, was national film critic for CanWest, and Canada’s largest newspaper chain.
-She was movie and pop music critic, news reporter and editor for worked at The Vancouver Sun .
+Katherine Monk, Vancouver-based movie journalist for Ex-Press.com, served as film critic for CanWest and for The Vancouver Sun.
 Her best-selling book, Weird Sex and Snowshoes: And Other Canadian Film Phenomena, was adapted to the screen in 2004.
-Monk contributes to CBC Radio, and Global BC’s Early News.
-She’s a member of the Academy of Canadian Cinema and Television, BFCA, AWFJ, Writer’s Union of Canada and FIPRESCI.
-She’s lectured at Simon Fraser University, the University of Alaska – Fairbanks, McGill University’s Centre for Canadian Studies, and Capilano College.
-She graduated from University of B.C., with honors in English Literature and a post-grad diploma in Film Production and Theory.
+Monk contributes to CBC Radio and Global BC’s Early News.
+A member of the Academy of Canadian Cinema and Television, CCA, Writer’s Union of Canada and FIPRESCI, she’s lectured at Simon Fraser University, University of Alaska, McGill University and Capilano College.

 Rebecca Murray is Editor in Chief at Showbiz Junkies.com, an online site covering films, TV, music and other entertainment-related news, reviews and recaps.
 Murray founded the comprehensive and well trafficked entertainment site after 13 years helming the Hollywood Movies channel for About.com, consistently one of that network’s top-rated sites.
 Murray is also an obsessed Corgi mom.